 B2.
-The ability to conduct independent academic legal research in the field of criminal law and to make a societally relevant contribution to the development of the law;
+The ability to conduct independent academic legal research in the field of criminal law, applying the relevant academic and professional standards of responsible research, and to make a societally relevant contribution to the development of the law;

 B3.
 The ability to independently engage in academic discourse with peers from a diversity of backgrounds regarding criminal law;